 Ho Chi Minh is the largest city in Vietnam and was the old capital of South Vietnam during the American war.
-Back then it was called Saigon and the centre of the city is still referred to as Saigon.
-Hoi An on the other hand is a small city located along a river just south of the DMZ and Da Nang, Vietnam’s third largest city.
+Back then it was called Saigon and the center of the city is still referred to as Saigon.
+Hoi An, on the other hand, is a small city located along a river just south of the DMZ and Da Nang, Vietnam’s third-largest city.
 Few people visit Vietnam without visiting Hoi An and getting from Ho Chi Minh to Hoi An can be done in a variety of ways.
-Some ways better than others.
+Some ways are better than others.

 Ho Chi Minh to Hoi An